frzntoz/frozentasks/README.md

 * Based upon wonderful Bullet Journaling methodology by Ryder Carroll
 * All data kept in text files
 * Uses a simple notation set (minor extension of the official bullet journaling ones)
-* Support for daily, monthly, future, and custom logs
+* Support for daily, monthly, future, and custom task logs
-* Simple tagging to improve searching
+* Simple tagging to help with searching
-* Migration workflows to help manage tasks between the various logs
+* Migration workflows to help manage tasks between log files

 ### Notation

 Frozen Tasks files are build on the premise that they will be readable plain text files.
 Thus, the frozentasks extension isn't required, but hopefully it helps usability.
 The basic notation used for frozen task files is:

      *  A task
-     >  A migrated task to a different log, such as month, day (where)
+     >  A migrated task to a different log, such as month, day [where]
-     <  A migrated task to the future log (date)
+     <  A migrated task to the future log (year-month)[where]
      x  A completed task
      o  An event
      -  A note
     --- A cancelled task or event
     !*  An important task
      ?
 A question task
-    |*  A blocked task (@person)
+     *| A blocked task (@person)
-     => Item asigned to another @person
+     => Task handed off to another @person
-    <=  Response from another @person
+    <=  Task reassigned from another @person

 Tasks, events, and notes can be nested to indicate their relationship.